tommilligan/mdbook-admonish/README.md

 - Compiled CSS styles are built and committed from SCSS sources.
 See the `compile_assets` folder for details.
 - `mdbook-admonish install` is responsible for delivering additional assets and configuration to a client book.
 - `mdbook-admonish` is responsible for preprocessing book data, adding HTML that references compiled classnames.

+### Scripts to get started

+- `./scripts/install` installs other toolchains required for development
+- `./scripts/check` runs a full CI check
+- `./scripts/rebuild-book` rebuilds the reference book under `./book`.
+This is useful for integration testing locally.

+### Making breaking changes in CSS

+To make a breaking change in CSS, you should:

+- Update the assets version in `./src/bin/assets/VERSION`
+- Update the required assets version specifier in `./src/REQUIRED_ASSETS_VERSION`

+You must make the next `mdbook-admonish` crate version at least a **minor** version bump.

+### Releasing

+Github workflows are setup such that pushing a `vX.Y.Z` tag will trigger a release to be cut.

+Once the release is created, copy and paste the relevant section of `CHANGELOG.md` manually to update the description.

 ## Thanks